CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

         - SSH (secure shell)
             - A protocol used to securely connect to remote servers via the command line.
 The ssh command initiates an encrypted connection between a client and server.
             - SSH replaced telnet: SSH (Secure Shell) encrypts data during transmission, providing a secure channel over an unsecured network, while Telnet transmits data in plain text, making it vulnerable to eavesdropping and attacks.
+        - shell vs terminal
+            - shell:
+                - The shell is a command-line interpreter that provides a user interface for accessing the services of the operating system.
+It interprets user commands and communicates with the kernel to execute those commands.
+                - Examples:
+                    1) Bash (In linux (or) unix)
+                    2) Zsh (In macOS)
+            - terminal:
+                -  A terminal is a physical or virtual interface that allows users to interact with the shell.
+It serves as a window where users can input commands and view output.
+                - Allows users to enter commands and displays text output from the shell.
         - grep:
             - A command used to search for specific patterns or text within files or output.
             - grep commands: